jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Gibbering Mouther.md

 RacialMods: +4 Perception
 Languages: Aklo
 SQ:
+SpecialAbilities:
+  All-Around Vision (Ex): >
-SpecialAbilities: All-Around Vision (Ex) A gibbering mouther sees in all directions at once.
+    A gibbering mouther sees in all directions at once.
 It cannot be flanked.
   Amorphous (Ex): >
     A gibbering mouther's body is malleable and shapeless.
 It is immune to precision damage (like sneak attacks) and critical hits, and can move through an area as small as one-quarter its space without squeezing or oneeighth its space when squeezing.
   Blood Drain (Ex): >